jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ## AssertionError with Equality

-We can also make assertions of equality, where we compare if two things are equal
+We can also make assertions of equality, where we compare if two things are the same

 ### <span style="color:red">**RED**</span>: make it fail